 And so we come to understand that their beliefs and stances were developed first hand.
 It's not that they're rubes who have been hoodwinked by Trump (I mean, maybe some of them have been); rather, they've seen their jobs be taken by people who don't look like them; they've seen trade deals directly affect their jobs; they've seen their dreams slip through their calloused fingers.
 Trump just gave voice to what was already roiling inside them.

 Of course, this isn't an excuse for racism or for the racist, xenophobic reactions to globalization and multiculturalism, but it can help us understand our fellow Americans.
 The framing scenes in Sweat, those scenes in which Chris and Jason interact with Evan (one in the beginning of each act, and one to conclude the play), are weak, but serve to move us toward an ending that shows we must have compassion for one another if we are truly our brother's keeper.
 It's not the strongest of endings, but it's acceptable.
-The meat time spent in 2000, and the change in and among the three women.
+The meat of the play is the time spent in 2000, and the change in and among the three women.
 Through them, we see Rosie the Riveter become disillusioned with the system, and gain an appreciation, of sorts, for the voters who aren't "with her."